toddgoates/cybertaxi/README.md

 - The city includes moving rooftop searchlights, heavier rain, and large collidable neon blimps in the sky.
 - Spoken dialogue ducks the music automatically while audio lines are playing.
 - Gameplay voice lines are suppressed until the intro and post-intro sequences are fully finished.
+- After `10000` credits, no new fares spawn, Heat 10 is gated behind finale dialogue, and the game transitions into a survival/endgame extraction sequence.
+- During the survival phase, a hidden timer runs while 50 rivals pursue the player.
+- After shutdown, a white extraction marker appears at the edge of the map; reaching it triggers the `You won!` screen.

 ## Project Structure

 - `src/main.js`
   - App entry point
 - `src/game/GameApp.js`
-  - Main game bootstrap, audio/dialogue coordination, runtime dialogue gating, and frame loop
+  - Main game bootstrap, runtime dialogue coordination, endgame flow, extraction, win state, and frame loop
 - `src/game/config.js`
   - Tunable gameplay and world settings
 - `src/systems/CityGenerator.js`